As a land owner or manager, find out about your responsibilities and how to manage public access.

-Unless you set out to create a risk, or are reckless about whether a risk is created, you are not liable for any injury caused by:
+Unless you set out to create a risk, or are reckless about whether a risk is created, you’re not liable for any injury caused by:

 - any natural feature of the landscape including any tree, shrub, plant, river or stream

-- people passing over, under or through a wall, fence or gate, except if they are making proper use of a gate or stile.
+- people passing over, under or through a wall, fence or gate, except if they’re making proper use of a gate or stile

-In the coastal margin next to the ECP, you are not liable for any injury caused by any physical feature on the land, whether it is a natural feature of the landscape or a man-made one.
+In the coastal margin next to the ECP, you’re not liable for any injury caused by any physical feature on the land, whether it’s a natural feature of the landscape or a man-made one.

 The interpretation of the legislation on liability to the public is a matter for the courts to decide.
 Anyone seeking legal advice on a particular case is advised to consult a lawyer.
 For more information see Liabilities on coastal margins which has been developed by the Country Land and Business Association with input from Natural England and the Department for Environment, Food and Rural Affairs (Defra).

-You can’t charge visitors for access but you can charge for goods, services and facilities, eg parking and entry to attractions.
+You can’t charge visitors for access but you can charge for goods, services and facilities, for example parking and entry to attractions.

 Development on your land

 You can develop your land subject to approval from your local planning authority.
 Contact Natural England about your plans if your development may affect the ECP or a site of special scientific interest (SSSI).

 Manage public access on your land

-You can use either informal measures such as signing, or legal restrictions, to manage public access and avoid conflict with your land management activities.
+Use informal measures such as signage or legal restrictions to manage public access and avoid conflict with your land management activities.
 Signs or verbal requests can be more effective than legal restrictions because:

 - they can be put in place at short notice

-- visitors are more likely to follow informal management techniques if you use these to suggest what people can do, rather than a legal restriction which tells them what they can’t do
+- visitors are more likely to follow instructions suggesting what they can do rather than a legal restriction which tells them what they can’t